EPCCed/cq-spec/README.md

 Although the interface is C-like, we don't insist that implementations are written in C. You could certainly write a compatible implementation in C++, or even in python or Fortran (if you must).

-CQ is an open specification, and contributions are welcomed.
-For more details see the [contribution guidelines](CONTRIBUTING.md).

 ## Why?

 There are really two questions to answer here.